0xTomDaniel/informu-engineer-test/README.md

  - Create comments for the reasons why you have made particular changes.
  - Do not worry about perfect execution of your code after refactoring.
 Our primary concern is your understanding and ability to write quality code in general.
+ - Consider refactoring both syntax and module architecture.

+ ***Note:** If you do not follow these instructions then you will fail the test.*

 ## PART 3 - Provide a solution to an engineering problem

 ### Problem
 Send a phone notification only when the user leaves an item behind and should have it with them.

+**Sub Problem(s)**
+- Limit the number of false notifications that the user receives
+- Consider finding more problems related to the main problem from the factors detailed below.

 ### Definitions